Support Us Button Widget

 Did you know Texas was the first state to plant flowers along the highway?

 TxDOT sows about 30,000 pounds of wildflower seeds annually in observation of the program.
-The program also allows workers to mow along the highways less frequently, which provides habitats for 900+ animal species.
+The flowers also allow workers to mow along the highways less frequently, which provides habitats for 900+ animal species.

-Earlier this month, we asked our readers what their favorite native flower was.
-We can’t say we’re surprised that 67% of y’all chose bluebonnets, followed by 13% of you choosing the pink evening primrose.
+Last year, we asked our readers what their favorite native flower was.
+We can’t say we’re surprised that 67% of y’all chose bluebonnets, followed by 13% of you favoring the pink evening primrose.

 More from ATXtoday